Rjmoodie/yardpass-upgrade/YARDPASS_FEED_INTELLIGENCE_PRESENTATION.md

 - Facebook: Horizontal card stack (awkward)
 - Meetup: List view (not immersive)

-**YardPass:** Native mobile experience → 2x higher mobile conversion
+**Liventix:** Native mobile experience → 2x higher mobile conversion

 ---

 ## 🌟 Customer Testimonials (Hypothetical)

 ### Event Organizer
-> "We listed our music festival on Eventbrite and YardPass simultaneously.
-YardPass drove 3x more ticket sales with half the impressions.
+> "We listed our music festival on Eventbrite and Liventix simultaneously.
+Liventix drove 3x more ticket sales with half the impressions.
 The intelligent feed just works." - *Brooklyn Electronic Music Collective*

 ### Attendee
 > "I used to spend 20 minutes searching for weekend events.
-YardPass shows me exactly what I want in 30 seconds.
+Liventix shows me exactly what I want in 30 seconds.
 It's like they read my mind." - *Sarah M., Power User*

 ### Investor
 > "The feed intelligence creates a compounding moat.
-As YardPass gets more data, recommendations get better, driving more users, creating more data.
+As Liventix gets more data, recommendations get better, driving more users, creating more data.
 Classic network effect." - *Venture Partner, [Top VC]*

 ---

 ## 🎁 Summary: The Pitch

 ### One-Liner
-**"YardPass is the only events platform that optimizes for both ticket sales AND social engagement using an AI-powered feed that learns your preferences."**
+**"Liventix is the only events platform that optimizes for both ticket sales AND social engagement using an AI-powered feed that learns your preferences."**

 ### Three Key Points